Tabs208/rural_health_cli/README.md

 Provides offline access to common health advice and tips for managing common diseases like malaria, cholera, etc.
 Supply Requests
 Automates the request process for essential medical supplies from regional centers.
+## Teleconsultation CLI Tool
+This tool simplifies teleconsultation for rural health workers.
+Learn more and download the tool on our [marketing website]https://tabs208.github.io/cli-marketing-website/